Pingle academy image 10

 What sort of services or help do I get?

-It depends on what you need and it might include services you already get.
+It depends on what you need and it might include services you are already accessing.
 We will agree it with you and make sure it all joins up.

 What happens in an early help assessment?